peterukk/rte-rrtmgp/README.md

 June 2020: RTE+RRTMGP-NN is now fully usable for the long-wave and a paper has been submitted to JAMES.
 Besides accelerating the long-wave gas optics computations (RRTMGP) by a factor of 2-4 by using neural networks, the solver (RTE) has been refactored to use g-points in the first dimension to be consistent with RRTMGP.
 This and other optimizations (e.g. Planck sources by g-point are now computed in-place in the solver) can make the solver 80% faster.
 When NN are additionally switched on, computing clear-sky longwave fluxes is up to 3 times faster.
 These results are for intel compilers and MKL - expect smaller speed-ups on other platforms and other BLAS libraries.

-No neural network has been developed for the **shortwave** yet.
-Because of the refactoring, also the shortwave code is faster (but the fluxes differ slightly in single precision?)

-The **cloud optics** extension is still broken.

-**GPU** acceleration is supported (openACC+cuBLAS), but the code is currently slow due to spurious CUDA (de)allocations (help with this would be most welcome).

 ------------

 **How it works**: instead of the original 3D interpolation routine and "eta" parameter to handle the overlapping absorption of "major" gases in a given band, this fork implements neural networks to predict the optical depths and planck fractions for given atmospheric conditions and gas concentrations, which includes all minor long-wave gases supported by RRTMGP.
 The neural network predicts optical properties (optical depth or Planck fraction) for all 256 g-points from one input vector (the atmospheric conditions for one atmospheric layer), therefore avoiding loops over g-point or band.
 The model has been trained on very diverse data so that it may be used for both weather and climate applications.